the Care Provider Alliance

 Find out more about the CPA key policy areas.

-- Business continuity: We are developing a range of guidance to support business continuity.
+- Business continuity: Guidance to support market sustainability and business continuity.

 The Care Provider Alliance is an informal body, comprising the ten national adult social care provider associations.